pranavOptym/react-native-floating-bubble/library/README.md

 # react-native-floating-bubble

+> It is a fork of [Hybriteq's React Native Floating Bubble](https://github.com/hybriteq/react-native-floating-bubble) repository and is compatible with the newest `react-native v0.72.3`.

 A simple Facebook Chat Head like bubble for react native.
 Special thanks to [bubble-for-android](https://github.com/txusballesteros/bubbles-for-android) because this is just react native wrapper for that library.

 ![Preview](https://github.com/fab-it-hub/react-native-floating-bubble/raw/master/preview.gif)